What Should I Wear To My Photo Session?

 Accessorize and "go that extra mile":

 Don't be afraid of accessories!
 Bring a scarf and Santa hat to your Christmas card session!
 Wear the bright jewelry, or wear the belt that will flatter your waist.
 Wear the pretty lipstick in the bottom of your makeup bag and straighten, or curl your hair, even though you usually wear it in a messy bun.
 Sneak the bow onto your daughter's head, unless it makes her cry, of course!
-And, have the boys throw in a little hair gel too.
-Everybody can look their best, all while looking like themselves.
+And, have the boys throw in a little hair gel too if you'd like!
+If your goal is for everyone to look their best, everyone can look their best, all while looking like themselves!
+Just remember the part about looking like yourselves!